Hrom131/ERCs/ERCS/erc-XXXX.md

 ## Rationale

-The design of this EIP for an on-chain Bitcoin SPV gateway aims to securely bridge the Bitcoin and Ethereum ecosystems without trusted intermediaries, maximizing decentralization, security, and usability.

-To enable trustless verification of Bitcoin transactions on Ethereum, the `SPVGateway` contract MUST be entirely permissionless.
-Therefore, the initialization of the initial block MUST be as transparent and trust-minimized as possible, avoiding reliance on any privileged entity.

-The following initialization options were considered:
+During the design process of the `SPVGateway` contract, several decisions have been made that require clarification.
+The following initialization options of the smart contract were considered:

 1. **Hardcoding the Bitcoin genesis block:** This approach is the simplest for contract deployment as it embeds the initial state directly in the code.
-While offering absolute immutability of the starting point, it limits flexibility, as the client can only begin verifying from the very first Bitcoin block and cannot be bootstrapped from a more recent block height.
+While offering absolute trustlessness of the starting point, it limits availability, as the full sync of the gateway would cost around ~215 ETH.
-2.  **Initialization from an arbitrary block height by trusting provided cumulative work and height:** This EIP adopts this method for its primary initialization mechanism.
-It allows for flexible bootstrapping of the SPV gateway from any valid historical block, significantly reducing the initial gas cost and time required compared to validating an entire chain from genesis.
-While this implies trust in the initial submitted values, it's a common practice for bootstrapping light clients and can be secured via off-chain mechanisms for initial validation (e.g., community-verified checkpoints).
+2. **Initialization from an arbitrary block height by trusting provided cumulative work and height:** Currently, the gateway adopts this method as its initialization mechanism.
+While implying trust in the initial submitted values, it's a common practice for bootstrapping light clients and can be secured via off-chain mechanisms for initial validation (e.g., community-verified checkpoints).
 3. **Initialization with Zero-Knowledge Proof (ZKP) for historical correctness:** This advanced method involves proving the entire history of Bitcoin up to a specific block using ZKP.

-Upon submission or internal processing of the raw block header, all fields within the `BlockHeaderData` structure MUST be converted to big-endian byte order.
-This ensures optimal compatibility and efficiency with Ethereum's native EVM arithmetic and cryptographic algorithms, which primarily operate on big-endian, unlike Bitcoin's native little-endian integer serialization.
+Upon submitting the raw block header, the gateway expects the `BlockHeaderData` fields to be converted to big-endian byte order.
+This is required to maintain EVM's efficiency, which is contrary to Bitcoin's native little-endian integer serialization.

-The `addBlockHeader` function is designed to accept any valid Bitcoin block headers, even if not currently part of the canonical chain.
-This is crucial as Bitcoin's consensus rules allow for chain reorganizations of arbitrary depth.
-A rigid SPV gateway tracking only the immediate canonical head risks vulnerability during forks.

-By maintaining multiple valid forks and tracking their cumulative Proof-of-Work, the `SPVGateway` enhances robustness against chain reorganizations.
-Consequently, the `SPVGateway` contract **does not** include internal block 'finalization' parameters.
-This determination is left to consuming protocols, promoting modularity and allowing each to define its own security thresholds.
+There are no "finality" rules in the `SPVGateway` contract.
+The determination of such is left to consuming protocols, allowing individual definition to meet required security thresholds.

 The inclusion of an OPTIONAL `addBlockHeaderBatch` function offers significant gas optimizations.
-For batches exceeding 11 blocks, `Median Time Past (MTP)` can be calculated using timestamps from memory, substantially reducing storage reads and transaction costs.
+For batches exceeding 11 blocks, MTP can be calculated using timestamps from `calldata`, substantially reducing storage reads and transaction costs.

-The `verifyTx` function's `directions_` parameter is an integral part of a standard Merkle Proof from a full Bitcoin node.
-It provides explicit instructions for hashing order during Merkle Proof verification, ensuring accurate on-chain replication of the off-chain Merkle tree construction and cryptographic integrity.

 ## Backwards Compatibility